leslie-huang/leslie-huang.github.io/04_projects.md

 ### Estimating the distribution of state power at the UN using topic models

-I use variation in the influence of states on the UN's agenda to estimate the distribution of power.
-For this project, I scraped original datasets of statements made at the UN and resolutions passed by the UN.
-I optimized an LDA topic model to extract states' priorities from their speeches and used panel data econometrics to estimate the relationship between states' priorities and resolutions passed by the UN.
+I use variation in the influence of states on the UN’s agenda to estimate the distribution of power.
+For this project, I scraped original datasets of statements made at the UN and resolutions passed by the UN using Python.
+I optimized an LDA topic model to extract states’ priorities from their speeches and used panel data econometrics to estimate the relationship between states’ priorities and resolutions passed by the UN.

-* This paper was submitted as my Qualifying Paper.
+* This project was submitted as my Qualifying Paper, a requirement to qualify as a PhD candidate, and earned unanimous “high pass” grades.

+* A revised version of this project will be part of my dissertation.

 ### Sentiment analysis of FARC-Colombia negotiations